 We could start with the British masters who bequeathed Nigeria’s northern oligarchical players their age-long politics of divide-and-conquer.

 They had sought willing allies all through the colony in their bid to rule by proxy.
-Never forgiving the players from eastern and western regions who had dared to hound them with early independence, it was convenient to play out these educated and intractable leaders of from the power game to ensure that dominant control remained firmly with malleable northern region, which feudal-class system had been advantageous to their Indirect rule in the heydays of the Empire.
+Never forgiving the players from eastern and western regions who had dared to hound them with early independence, it was convenient to play out these educated and intractable leaders from the power game to ensure that dominant control remained firmly with malleable northern region, which feudal-class system had been advantageous to their Indirect rule in the heydays of the empire.

 This cynical attitude towards the overall good of its colonies had provided the backdrop for the sickening pandemic of civil wars and ethnic violence that immediately pervaded African nations that gained independence from their erstwhile masters be they French, English, Portuguese or Belgian.
 The Western colonialist design on Africa was quite irreparable in the damage intended for a perpetually balkanised and disunited continent.

 Unfortunately what the emerging new nations failed to do was break from the grasp of the monolithic empires and treat their manipulative past masters with deserved distrust.
 Rather, lured by the trappings of a ‘commonwealth‘, succeeding English (and French) speaking African governments retained the same exploitative structures that had seen the rape of their continent for several generations.

 Why is this background necessary for our examination of Nigeria’s failures with the attendant problem of Biafran separatist agitation that refused to end since fifty years of rearing in the hearts and minds of citizens from the eastern region?